You are here

-Cat Starnes serves as Associate Program Manager and is the newest member of the Domus Pacis Family Respite team.
+Cat Starnes serves as Program Manager of the Domus Pacis Family Respite team.
 She moved to the high country over 20 years ago and began to seek out and engage in the joys of mountain living.
 Along this adventurous journey, Cat earned certification as a Wilderness First Responder, Emergency Medical Technician and a license in Yoga and Ayurvedic Lifestyle Counseling.
 Within the last few years, Cat has nourished her desire for compassionate service working for another local non-profit and also serving on the board for the Bristlecone Montessori School.
 She currently serves in her church as the Volunteer Coordinator.

 Having lost her father to cancer at the age of 17, Cat intimately understands the trials that come with a cancer diagnosis and always hoped to serve families experiencing the same.
 While working at the Children’s Museum in Breckenridge, Colorado she would meet families on respite that were coming in to play.
 Upon learning about Domus Pacis Family Respite, Cat reached out to volunteer and now feels blessed to play a bigger part as a staff member, daily serving those families in need of respite.